 How many treatments will I need?

-Each session lasts about an hour and a half, and most people start to see results within 4 - 10 sessions.
+Each session lasts about an hour and a half, and most people start to see results within 4 to 10 sessions.
 You and your hypnotherapist will monitor and evaluate your progress over time.

-Children (aged 9 - 12) are easily hypnotized and may respond after only 1 - 2 visits.
+Children (aged 9 - 12) are easily hypnotized and may respond after only 1 to 2 visits.